-Branches - Central Campus meets on Thursdays at a large church just 5 miles north of the downtown Phoenix area.
+Branches Mesa campus meets on Wednesdays at a large church in northeast Mesa, just off the 202/Red Mountain Freeway and Recker Road.
 Classes start at 9am and run through the afternoon.
 A full day is not required to attend, but highly recommended for the building of friendships and community.
 Branches has other campuses around the valley that meet other days of the week.

 What type of classes does Branches offer?

 Branches offers a variety of academic and enrichment classes.
 Most classes are taught by members of our community, volunteer moms and dads like you!
-See the Public Class Registration link for a tentative class schedule.
 These classes will change over time based on the talents of our members.

 What are the costs involved in joining Branches?

 We charge a yearly membership fee per family of $50.
-This amount helps to cover our fixed expenses including the website, insurance, and facilities fees.
+This amount helps to cover our fixed expenses including the website, insurance, background checks, and facilities fees.

 What is the refund policy?

-Because Branches is on a tight budget (money comes in and money goes out almost immediately) we cannot refund any classes after the first day.
+Because Branches is on a tight budget (money comes in and money goes out almost immediately) we cannot refund any registration fees or class fees 2 weeks prior to the first day of class.
 Teachers buy supplies based on the number of children enrolled in their classes.
 Contracted teachers are paid for the entire semester the first day of classes.

 How do I contribute my talents to this co-op?

 There are a few ways to contribute to Branches.
 The simplest way is to sign up for "jobs."
 Once you are a member you can sign up for these jobs through the website.
-See the Public Class Registration link for examples.
+See the link in the left-hand Menu Bar for further explanation.

 Does my family need to stay all day?

 No, your family does not need to stay all day.
 However, staying all day will be much more fun!
-Sign up to take classes in the morning, the afternoon, or just come for one class.
+Families are required to stay for a minimum of two class periods.

 Is it possible for me to leave campus if I have a doctors appointment, special errand, or other unusual situation that comes up during my "free period?"